federico-paganini/holbertonschool-low_level_programming/hello_world/README.md

 4-puts.c > Program that prints exactly "Programming is like building a multilingual puzzle".

 5-printf.c > Prints exactly with proper grammar, but the outcome is a piece of art, followed by a new line.

+6-size.c > Prints the size of various types on the computer it is compiled and run on.